Mario E. Ceballos, D.Min., B.C.C.Director

 Her international experience comes from working and living in Thailand, Cambodia, the Marshall Islands, the Chuuk Islands, and the Republic of Congo.

-She is married to Dr. Gary Wagner, a pastor in New York Conference.
-They are the parents of three young adults, one daughter-in-law, and grandparents of two granddaughters.
+She is married to Dr. Gary Wagner.
+They are the parents of three young adults, one daughter-in-law, and grandparents of three granddaughters.

 Theresa Berry joined the ACM Department in October 2010.
 Berry serves as Administrative Assistant to ACM Director Mario Ceballos.
 When you call the ACM office, Theresa will often be the first person to greet you.
 She is also responsible for all incoming general email communications.